Sports in Maharashtra: Indian wrestling

 Despite cricket's dominance in most of India, wrestling has maintained its popularity in Maharashtra, especially in the rural regions of the state and Kolhapur district.
-One famous wrestler from the state was Khashaba Jadhav, who won a bronze medal in the 1952 Helsinki Olympics; he was the first citizen from the newly independent nation of India to win an Olympic medal in an individual sport.
+One famous wrestler from the state was K. D. Jadhav, who won a bronze medal in the 1952 Summer Olympics; he was the first citizen from the newly independent nation of India to win an Olympic medal in an individual sport.

 In kusti, a style of traditional wrestling, matches are typically held in a clay or dirt pit in which the soil is mixed with ghee and other materials.
 This sport encompasses an ancient subculture in which wrestlers live and train together and following strict rules on diet and leisure.
 The focus is on living a pure life and building one's strength and skills, and abstaining from drinking, smoking, and sex.
-The wrestlers' diets consist of milk, almonds, ghee, eggs, and chapattis.
+The wrestlers' diets consist of milk, Almond, ghee, eggs, and chapattis.
 Kusti represents the intersection of sports, politics, and culture and is deeply embedded in the agrarian economy of rural Maharashtra.

 Another style of wrestling popular in Maharashtra is that associated with Hind Kesari, a wrestling championship established in 1958 and affiliated with the All India Amateur Wrestling Federation (AIAWF).
-Most common in the rural areas of western Maharashtra, wrestlers train in schools called taleems, in which wrestling gurus instruct students on both physical and moral instruction in a style of wrestling that blends spiritual and secular practices.
+Most common in the rural areas of Western Maharashtra, wrestlers train in schools called taleems, in which wrestling gurus instruct students on both physical and moral instruction in a style of wrestling that blends spiritual and secular practices.
 The largest tournaments in the state draw top wrestlers from the region and even outside India, including from Pakistan, Iran, Turkey, and several African nations.